canonical/netplan/doc/netplan.md

           a lower cost.
 This allows a finer control on the network topology so that the fastest paths are available whenever possible.

+     ``stp`` (bool)
+     :    Define whether the bridge should use Spanning Tree Protocol.
+The default value is "true", which means that Spanning Tree should be used.

 Properties for device type ``bonds:``
 =======================================